rackerlabs/genestack/docs/infrastructure-ovn-setup.md

 Set the Neutron bridge mapping.
 This maps the Neutron interfaces to the ovs bridge names.
 These are colon delimitated between `NEUTRON_INTERFACE:OVS_BRIDGE`.
 Multiple bridge mappings can be defined here and are separated by commas.

+!!! note

-> Neutron interfaces are string value and can be anything you want.
+    Neutron interfaces are string value and can be anything you want.
 The `NEUTRON_INTERFACE` value defined will be used when you create provider type networks after the cloud is online.

 ``` shell
 kubectl annotate \